mmeixner/salinas/README.md

 => `{:ratio [3 2], :cents 701.9550008653874}`

-I there is only one argument to `interval`, the number is interpreted as cent value:
+If there is only one argument to `interval`, the number is interpreted as cent value:

 `(interval 100)`
 => {:cents 100}